 - The applicant / insured must have some type of ties to the United States.
 This may include having some family in the country or having a business in the U.S. However, an individual cannot simply purchase life insurance in the U.S. because they are in the country on vacation.

 In addition, many life insurance companies will also require that an applicant purchase a minimum amount of coverage.
 This amount is typically $250,000.
-In most instances, all policy types are available to the individual – including term life, whole life, and universal live insurance coverage.
+In most instances, all policy types are available to the individual – including term life, whole life, and universal life insurance coverage.

 How and Where to Obtain the Best Life Insurance Premium Quotes